storyprotocol/documentation/docs/Developers/tutorials/training-data.md

 ## 3. Set up your IP Metadata

-View the [IPA Metadata Standard](doc:ipa-metadata-standard) and construct your metadata for your IP.
+View the [📝 IPA Metadata Standard](doc:ipa-metadata-standard) and construct your metadata for your IP.
 You can use the `generateIpMetadata` function to properly format your metadata and ensure it is of the correct type, as shown below:

 ```javascript main.ts
 import { IpMetadata } from "@story-protocol/core-sdk";